subaisara/DSND_Project1/README.md

 - Seatle_AirBNB.ipnb - jupyter notebook.
 - Seatle AirBNB Data.zip - zip file with data exported from Kaggle.
 - seattle_image.jpeg - photo included in the jupyter notebook.
+- Money.jpg - photo included in the jupyter notebook.
+- houseservice.jpg - photo included in the jupyter notebook.
+- bestplace.jpg - photo included in the jupyter notebook.

 ## summary of the results of the analysis
 The analysis answered all of th 3 questions.